 Ownership, Governance and Employees

-In 1997, YPFB and Enron entered into the JVSHA to (1) develop and operate the Bolivian and Brazilian sections of BBPL, (2) develop and operate a new pipeline project for the importation of natural gas from Peru and reexporting such gas to Brazil through BBPL, (3) develop and operate a new pipeline project for the export of natural gas to Paraguay (pursuant to existing arrangements between the governments of Bolivia and Paraguay), (4) maximize the gas exported to Brazil (in conjunction with YPFB, as the sole gas seller under the GSA), and (5) engage in downstream activities.
+In 1997, YPFB and Enron entered into the JVSHA to (1) develop and operate the Bolivian and Brazilian sections of BBPL, (2) develop and operate a new pipeline project for the importation of natural gas from Peru and the subsequent export of such gas to Brazil through BBPL, (3) develop and operate a new pipeline project for the export of natural gas to Paraguay (pursuant to existing arrangements between the governments of Bolivia and Paraguay), (4) maximize the gas exported to Brazil (in conjunction with YPFB, as the sole gas seller under the GSA), and (5) engage in downstream activities.

 The JVSHA initially vested YPFB with a 60% interest in the joint venture, and Enron with the remaining 40% interest.
 Pursuant to an Assignment, Assumption and Coordination Agreement, YPFB transferred to Transredes its 60% interest in the joint venture, and pursuant to the BBPP Transfer Agreement, Enron assigned 50% of its participation in the JVSHA to Shell Gas (Latin America).
-As a result, each of Enron and Shell holds 20% of 85% (or 17%) and Transredes holds 60% of 85% (or 51%) of GTB and each of Enron and Shell each holds 20% of 20% (or 4%) and Transredes holds 60% of 20% (or 12%) of TBG.
+As a result, each of Enron and Shell holds 20% of 85% (or 17%), and Transredes holds 60% of 85% (or 51%) of GTB, and each of Enron and Shell each holds 20% of 20% (or 4%) and Transredes holds 60% of 20% (or 12%) of TBG.

 GTB